Build a Brand People See Themselves In

 Prospects open sales calls telling us the site is why they reached out.

-Our homepage could have belonged to any of our competitors, and I couldn’t have told you the difference.
-Capiche found the argument that was actually ours and rebuilt everything around it.
+Ours could have been any competitor’s.
+Capiche found the argument that was actually ours and rebuilt everything on it.

-Aiming one belief earlier beat every campaign we’d run that year.
+Aiming one belief earlier beat every campaign we ran that year.